PITA PIT BLOG

 Posted on December 21st 2020

 We take nutrition seriously here at Pita Pit and want to help you understand it easier.
 A healthy diet is all about balance.
 We should all try to eat more fresh foods and cut down on processed ones.
 Some simple tips include:

 - Increase your intake of high fibre starchy Carbs, these include whole grains, wholemeal pasta, and brown rice.
-That is why we use brown rice in our bowls.
+That’s why we use brown rice in our bowls.
 These carbs are good for us, are slow-release, and provide energy over a longer period.
-They also feed all the good bugs in our gut which promotes a healthy immune system.
+They also feed all the good bacteria in our gut which promotes a healthy immune system.

 - Eat more vegetables and fruit.
 All of our pitas are packed full of fresh, tasty, nutritious vegetables and salads.
 Fresh fruit and vegetables are a powerhouse of nutrients for your body.